ibm-datapower/datapower-tutorials/README.md

     datapower   172.30.61.66   <nodes>       9090:30087/TCP,5550:32643/TCP,5554:31320/TCP,8443:32612/TCP,443:30416/TCP,8000:30360/TCP,8001:32142/TCP   6m

 Notice how OpenShift will map the ports that were exposed by the Pod.
-For example, note how you will need to reach out to port 30087 on the OpenShift node in order to connect to the DataPower web-management port 9090.
-Make sure to use the mapped ports from now now when attempting to create connections from outside the cluster.
+For example, note how in the example above you will need to reach out to port 30087 on the OpenShift node in order to connect to the DataPower web-management port 9090.
+Make sure to use the mapped ports from now now when attempting to create connections from outside the cluster such as when adding the DataPower gateway container to the APIC Cloud Manager.
+Also note how your firewall settings on your host may restrict certain inbound or outbound traffic so make sure you relax your firewall rules accordingly.

 ## References: